ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ---
 title: The Merge
-description: Learn about The Merge - when Mainnet Ethereum adotped proof-of-stake.
+description: Learn about The Merge - when Mainnet Ethereum adopted proof-of-stake.
 lang: en
 template: upgrade
 sidebar: true